Providing Merchant Services Since 2005

 Priority Payment Systems partners with ISOs and independent sales agents to market its services.
 This is a common hiring practice within the merchant services industry, and it can often result in a sales team that is untrained and unregulated.
 We are currently able to locate a low-to-moderate number of negative Priority Payment Systems reviews that accuse the company’s sales agents of deceptive sales tactics, specifically nondisclosure of fees and misrepresentation of rates.
 We have also located an equal number of complaints filed by current or former employees that describe a work environment with unethical policies and minimal agent support.

 To its credit, the company’s flagship website does not appear to engage in deceptive advertising strategies, so it appears that the sales experience will vary depending on which sub-ISO of Priority Payment Systems is involved.
+If you suspect that Priority Payment Systems is charging you undisclosed fees, we recommend seeking a third-party statement audit to eliminate hidden costs.

 Priority Payment Systems Marketing Example